ochaniashish/hugo-try/content/project/patexp/index.md

 ---
-title: "End of Firms' Intellectual Property (IP) Protection and Voluntary Disclosures"
+title: "The Age of Book Value: Time-Weighted Book-to-Market Ratio and the Cross-Section of Returns"
-summary: (with *Muskan Chawla*, and *Luminita Enache*)
+summary: (Solo-authored)

 tags: ['Innovation', 'Disclosure']
 date: '2022-09-11T00:00:00Z'